PNCA Hosts Art+Feminism Wikipedia Edit-a-thon

 Art+Feminism’s Edit-a-thons and other initiatives make an impact on the gender gap through crucial improvements to gender, feminism and art related subjects on Wikipedia.
 Since 2014, Art+Feminism has organized and encouraged others to organize edit-a-thons across the world, creating and improving over 11,000 articles.
 Our project lives on Wikipedia, one of the largest websites in the world and the largest general reference work to date.
 But our work doesn’t end there.
 This year, we’re expanding our project focus to include correcting and expanding the histories of gender non-binary artists and activists on Wikipedia.

-This is the second Art+Feminism Edit-a-thon PNCA has hosted.
-It will include several presentations by Portland-based artists and scholars as part of the event.
-Participants are encouraged to bring their own laptops and charging cables, though all are welcome, and computer stations will be made available.
+This is the third annual Art+Feminism Edit-a-thon PNCA has hosted and we are looking forward to presentations by Portland-based artists and scholars as part of the event.
+Participants are encouraged to bring their own laptops and charging cables.
+A limited number of computer stations will be available.